awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-onboard-end-devices.md

 **Before onboarding your wireless device**
 Before you onboard your wireless device to AWS IoT Core for LoRaWAN, you need to have the following information ready in advance:

+**Note**
+Optionally, if you have the position information of your device available, you can specify this information when onboarding your device\.
+For more information, see [Configure position of wireless resources with AWS IoT Core for LoRaWAN](connect-iot-lorawan-configure-location.md)\.
 +

 **LoRaWAN specification and wireless device configuration**